sjanel/coincenter/README.md

 ## Simple Trade

-It is possible to make a simple trade on one exchange by the command line handled automatically by the program, according to different strategies.
+It is possible to make a simple trade on one market / exchange according to different strategies.
-Of course, this requires that your private keys for the considered exchange are well settled in the `<DataDir>/secret/secret.json` file, and that your balance is adequate.
+Of course, this requires that your private keys for the considered exchange are well settled in the `<DataDir>/secret/secret.json` file, and that your balance is sufficient.
+When unnecessary, `coincenter` will not query your funds prior to the trade to minimize response time, make sure that inputs are correct or program may throw an exception.

 Possible strategies:
  - `maker`: Order placed at limit price (default)